zepingz/zepingz.github.io/_pages/misc.md

 {% include base_path %}

 - I play guitar, bass, piano and durms.
-I used to be the guitarist of a  Math-Rock band called Nein or Gas Mus (it's German) and here is a song we recorded.
+I was the guitarist of a  Math-Rock band called Nein or Gas Mus (it's German) and here is a song we recorded.
   <iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/album=785572531/size=small/bgcol=ffffff/linkcol=0687f5/transparent=true/" seamless><a href="http://qiiisnacksrecords.bandcamp.com/album/nowhere-is-now-here">.Nowhere is now here by 無高潮 Nein or Gas Mus</a></iframe>

 - I once composed the music for a UCSC student horror game project.